Hot tub test strips: how to use, which to choose!

 - Total Hardness (TH) – this should be between 175 and 250 parts per million.

 - Chlorine levels (if using) – if you use chlorine to control bacteria in your tub, you want the levels to be between 1.5 and 3 parts per million before you climb in (some say between 3 and 5, though the top end of this is getting into danger territory).
+Read this if you are adding chlorine to your hot tub for the first time.

 - Bromine levels (if using) – if you use bromine for this purpose, aim for between 3 and 5 parts per million (some say between 4 and 6).